Demand-driven transport for neurodivergent travelers

 Virtual Public Transport offers a safe, predictable learning environment where neurodivergent travelers can practice with realistic scenarios tailored to their unique needs.
 Consider:

-• Low-stimulus environments : Practice quiet moments on public transport or recognize 'quiet zones' on trains and buses.
+• Low-stimulus environments: Practicing quiet moments on public transport or recognizing 'quiet zones' on trains and buses.

 Research and Future: Evidence-based adaptations for neurodivergent travelers